-Christmas is on our doorstep meaning 2020 is nearing its end.
+Christmas is on our doorstep meaning the year is nearing its end.
 And what a year it has been.
 At some point we all must have suffered emotional stress or anxiety brought on by the pandemic.
 With cold weather and Christmas known to effect emotional and mental health, let us see what can be done to improve mental health.

 A good night’s rest is one of the most important factors for our wellbeing, both mentally and physically.
 It is a known fact that lack of sleep can exacerbate depression and anxiety.
 Some feel caught in a rut, stress does not let them sleep and lack of sleep increases their stress.